galacticcouncil/hydration-docs/docs/omnipool_design.md

 \Delta T_2 = T_2 \frac{-\Delta Q_2}{Q_2^+} (1 - f_A)\\
 $$

-The LRNA or "protocol" fee is $- f_P \Delta Q_1$ (which is positive since $\Delta Q_1$ is negative) and the asset fee is $- f_A T_2 \frac{-\Delta Q_2}{Q_2^+}$.
+The H2O or "protocol" fee is $- f_P \Delta Q_1$ (which is positive since $\Delta Q_1$ is negative) and the asset fee is $- f_A T_2 \frac{-\Delta Q_2}{Q_2^+}$.

 ### Providing Liquidity to Omnipool
 Liquidity providers (LPs) may contribute a single asset, and in return receive a share of the pool *of that asset*.
-When the LP removes liquidity, they may receive both the asset they provided and LRNA.
+When the LP removes liquidity, they may receive both the asset they provided and H2O.

 Single-asset liquidity providers for some TKN cannot always be given only the token they contributed, because if the price of TKN has gone up and substantial amounts of TKN have left the pool, LPs of TKN are splitting a much smaller pot.
-The protocol, meanwhile, has a much larger amount of LRNA that has been traded in for TKN.
+The protocol, meanwhile, has a much larger amount of H2O that has been traded in for TKN.
 Instead of simply allowing LPs to take the loss, the protocol *splits* the matched pool with the LPs.
-If the price of TKN goes up (via LRNA being traded into the pool for TKN), the LPs are entitled to some of that LRNA.
-On the other hand, if the price of TKN goes down (via TKN being sold to the pool for LRNA), the protocol is entitled to some TKN.
+If the price of TKN goes up (via H2O being traded into the pool for TKN), the LPs are entitled to some of that H2O.
+On the other hand, if the price of TKN goes down (via TKN being sold to the pool for H2O), the protocol is entitled to some TKN.

 Let $p$ be the current price of TKN, $p_0$ the price when an LP initially provided liquidity, $\Delta s$ the number of shares the LP wishes to withdraw, $B$ the number of TKN shares owned *by the protocol*.

 Note that since shares are burned when liquidity is removed, $\Delta s < 0$.

-If the price of TKN has gone down ($p < p_0$), the LP will be withdrawing only TKN (no LRNA).
+If the price of TKN has gone down ($p < p_0$), the LP will be withdrawing only TKN (no H2O).
 The protocol will take control of some TKN shares from them, while some shares will be burned.

 We first calculate the change to the protocol share ownership of TKN: